lucas-olv-xyz/legoPy/readme.md

 ## Screens You Will See

 - **First Batch screen** - Automatically creates several Tip compilations by rotating the order of the files you load.
+You can now drop optional intro clips that get prepended to every generated sequence name (`_I0`, `_I1`, ...).
 You can still add empty compilations and build one manually if you prefer.
 A single click can export every Tip list and the matching Hook + Tip sequences.
 - **Next Batch screen** - Lets you curate each compilation by hand.
 You decide column layout, duplicate any compilation you like, and combine Hooks with Tips automatically.
 Only the compilations you mark for export are produced.

 ## What Gets Exported